 MSc Environmental Engineering

 The reuse of resources, sufficient clean water, climate adaptation and mitigation of air pollution are important societal environmental topics, now and in the future.
-These topics deserve an engineering approach in dedicated programme, instead of a track.
+These topics deserve an engineering approach in a dedicated programme, instead of a track.
 The programme combines the long-standing history of and focus on water (resource) management, water technology and urban water infrastructure with waste and resources engineering, and mitigation of soil and air pollution.

 The domain of the environmental engineer is international; rivers, groundwater or air do not stop at borders and laws and regulations are often international as well.
 The research projects of the lecturers are spread all over the world, especially in the global south.
 As a student, you can participate in this in a multidisciplinary project, internship or MSc thesis.
 Examples and projects within the modules will also have international themes.